Easy Balsamic Chicken

 Instructions

-• Heat an oil safe pan with a lid on medium heat.
-Sear one side for 2-3 minutes.
+• Heat a large, heavy bottomed skillet over medium heat.
+Add the chicken breasts and sear the first side for 2-3 minutes.
 You'll know that the chicken is ready to flip using tongs when the chicken breasts pull away from the pan easily and without sticking.

-• After you flip to the second side, add the lid to the pan and cook for another 5-6 minutes.
+• After you flip to the second side, pour the marinade over the chicken, cover the pan with a lid, and continue cooking for another 5-6 minutes.

 Notes